judsonlmoore/judsonlmoore.com/_posts/travel/female-travel/2017-04-27-weekend-trips-quick-tips.markdown

   - guest author
   - female travel
 author:			jenniferchang
-excerpt:		Weekend trips are often times the best trips.
+description:		Weekend trips are often times the best trips.
 Guest author Jennifer Chang shares tips for how to make your weekend trips spontaneous and full of adventure.
 image:			/assets/images/2017/04/airplane-wing-sunset.jpg
 ---